scferro/scferro.github.io/_projects/(00) autonomous_rc_car.md

 ### Conclusions and Future Work
 Overall, this project was very successful.
-I built the robot from scratch and was able to get it to drag race at high speed, map environments with Slam Toolbox, and plan and drive paths with the robot.
-That being said, there is still lot's that can be done with this robot platform.
+I built the robot from scratch and created packages to drag race at high speed, map environments with SLAM Toolbox, and plan and drive paths with the robot.
+That being said, there is still lot's that can be done with this platform.
 Some things I would still like to improve are:
 - Faster autonomous driving
 - More accurate physics simulation in Isaac Sim
 - Significant tuning and development of the path following algorithm